 An extension for your favorite browser

-HTTPS Everywhere is an extension for Chrome (and Chromium-based browsers like Vivaldi that support Chrome extensions), Firefox and Opera.
+HTTPS Everywhere is an extension for Chrome (and Chromium-based browsers like Brave, Opera, and Vivaldi that support Chrome extensions), and Firefox.
 The Electronic Frontier Foundation created HTTPS Everywhere in collaboration with The Tor Project.
 With HTTPS Everywhere installed and enabled, common issues with HTTP requests are rewritten to HTTPS.
 This protects data that would otherwise be prone to prying eyes and alteration in transit.

 It is important to note that HTTPS Everywhere only activates the existing security features of supported sites.
 It does not create those features.
 HTTPS Everywhere protects users when visiting sites that support HTTPS, and when a ruleset exists for those sites.
 To improve your privacy and security with HTTPS Everywhere, follow the steps below.